 How exactly do you say nice to meet you in Italian?

 As you will see in this lesson, there is more than one way to say nice to meet you in Italian.
-This is because every conversation in Italian can either be informal or formal depending on the degree of familiarity between the speakers.
+This is because every conversation in Italian can be either informal or formal, depending on the degree of familiarity between the speakers.

-Let’s start!
+Let’s get started!
 Iniziamo!

 Informal way(s) to say nice to meet you in Italian